subramgo/subramgo.github.io/_posts/2017-01-02-AutoGen_BaseClassifier.md

 ### Strategy - most_frequent

-In the case of *most_frequent*, the dummy classifier will always predict the label which occurs more frquently in the training set.
+In the case of *most_frequent*, the dummy classifier will always predict the label which occurs most frequently in the training set.

 ### Strategy - constant